vheathen/esp32-pressure-controller/README.md

 # Pressure controller
 An ESP32-based 5 channel pressure controller prototype.
-Its main purpose just to show pressure as of now.
+Its main purpose just to show pressure.
-Latter (soon) it is going to manage 220V socket to control an air compressor.
+~~Latter (soon) it is going to manage 220V socket to control an air compressor.~~ It is already can turn ON\OFF the power socket depending on the pressure and maximum continuous working time following by a minimum rest period.
+Parameters are hardcoded as of yet.
+Now it serves as an additional smart pressure relay for the air compressor.
+*WARNING!
+This project is not intended to be used as a safety device software!!!
+Always use air compressor's own pressure relay and safety valves!!!*
 OTA firmware update support is also in the list.

 Parts: